-Assumption: Each of us bringing different information and perceptions to the conversation and there are likely to be important things that each of us does not know
+Assumption: Each of us is bringing different information and perceptions to the conversation and there are likely to be important things that each of us does not know.

-Assumption: I know what my motives and assumptions are and how I react their assertions
+Assumption: I know what my motives and assumptions are and how I react to others’ assertions.

 THE FEELING LEVEL